 - Financial Advisers

-We are so excited to introduce you to some of the speakers we have lined-up for our 2022 IGNITE Conference.
+We are so excited to introduce you to the amazing national and international speakers we have lined-up for our 2022 IGNITE Conference.

-Human futurist, forensic optimist and energising catalyst; Chris will make sense of the rapidly changing and increasingly disrupted digital world we live in… and make a case for a future that will be undoubtedly better—and more awesome—than it is today.
+Human futurist, forensic optimist and energising catalyst; Chris makes sense of the rapidly changing and increasingly disrupted digital world we live in… and makes a case for a future that will be undoubtedly better—and more awesome—than it is today.

 As a renowned strategist and senior business advisor, Chris has worked globally with some of the biggest and most influential brands and businesses on the planet, his intuitive and instinctive approach to tracking global patterns and unlocking opportunities has had significant impact on how businesses—and humans— can take purposeful steps towards creating real and lasting positive impact on our shared future.

 Every day Jonathan wakes up and is fascinated by all the flashing numbers on his screens.
 He then endeavours to try and understand what it all means.
 In his keynote, Jonathan will explain why he is more captivated and curious than he has been in 38 years and he will open your eyes to the changes that are taking place in the global economy.

 We face the geopolitical reality of a new Axis of Autocracy, with Russia and China at its core.
 This will shape and define the contours of the global geopolitical landscape for many years to come.
 Furthermore, we have a stagflationary reality which will shape and define your portfolios and your business in the year ahead.